Roy Milne

-Robert "Roy" Milne (27 April 1921 – 29 June 1998) was a Scottish-American association football defender who earned one cap with the United States men's national soccer team.
+Robert "Roy" Milne (April 27, 1921 – June 29, 1998) was a soccer player who played as a defender.
+Born in England, he earned one cap for the United States national team.

 Player

 Club

 Milne began his career with Dunipace Thistle.
 In August 1940, he moved to Polkemmet Juniors.
 In November 1940, new Celtic manager Jimmy McStay made Milne his first signing as manager.
 He left the team to serve in the RAF during World War II.
 He returned to Celtic after the war and played for them until being released in May 1952.
 Milne made 108 Scottish Football League appearances for Celtic.
 He then moved to the United States where he signed with the New York Americans of the American Soccer League.
 In 1954, the Americans won the 1954 National Challenge Cup.
 In 1955, he and his wife moved to California, where he played for the Los Angeles Danish-Americans.
 By the late 1950s, Milne was with the amateur McIlvaine Canvasbacks of the Los Angeles League.
 In 1959, Milne and his teammates won the 1959 National Challenge Cup.
 In 1973, he and his wife owned and operated a hotel in Alva, Clackmannanshire.